 Skrontch Music

-Byron Asher’s Skrontch Music is a large contemporary jazz ensemble performing new music that explores the history and lineage of jazz in New Orleans and the South through contemporary composition and collective improvisation.
-The Skrontch ensemble features a diverse cross-section of New Orleans' creative music scene, drawing from the traditional, straight-ahead, and free jazz communities.
+Byron Asher’s Skrontch Music is an experimental large ensemble performing new music that explores the history and lineage of jazz in New Orleans and the South through contemporary composition and collective improvisation.
+The Skrontch ensemble features a diverse cross section of New Orleans' creative music scene, drawing from the traditional, straight-ahead, and free jazz communities.

 Skrontch Music borrows its name from a lesser-known swing era dance step, the Skrontch, which Duke Ellington featured in his show at the Cotton Club in the late 1930s.
 The lyrics to Ellington's 1938 recording of Skrontch instruct: "Skrontch on the four beat / Skrontch then you repeat / Skrontch up on your toes / And then start to cover ground."
 The emphasis on beat four propelled a dancer into the next measure of music, and like the dance, the music pauses in the here and now, looks back from where we came, and steps forward.

-The composition of the work was supported by a 2018 fellowship at leading artist residency space MacDowell, and the recording was funded by grants from the New Orleans Jazz and Heritage Foundation and the Threadhead Cultural Foundation.
+The composition of the work was supported by a 2018 MacDowell Fellowship, and the recording was funded by grants from the New Orleans Jazz and Heritage Foundation and the Threadhead Cultural Foundation.

-The album was researched and composed during a 2016 artist residency at New Orleans’ A Studio In The Woods and incorporates elements of sound collage and text from primary source documents to address the intertwined lineages of the formation of New Orleans jazz and anti-Jim Crow activism.
+The group’s debut recording, Byron Asher’s Skrontch Music, was released in 2019.
+The album was researched and composed during a 2016/17 artist residency at New Orleans’ A Studio In The Woods and incorporates elements of sound collage and text from primary source documents to address the intertwined lineages of the formation of New Orleans jazz and anti-Jim Crow activism.
 The recording was supported by grants from the New Orleans Jazz and Heritage Foundation and the Puffin Foundation.

 Skrontch Music ensemble members and collaborators include: